saishivaniv/Walmart_Sales_SQL_Python/README.md

 # 3. Download Walmart Sales Data
 * Data Source: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
-* Dataset Link: Walmart Sales Dataset
+* Dataset Link: [!https://www.kaggle.com/datasets/najir0123/walmart-10k-sales-datasets]Walmart Sales Dataset
 * Storage: Save the data in the data/ folder for easy reference and access.

 # 4. Install Required Libraries and Load Data